Sprint Planner Helper – Session 16

 Template Processing resulted in 1 Errors: Error: Running Transformation

-I appeared when I added an Edit-view for an inline view-data class.
-That is; I have created a special class to hold the view data that the controller is acting upon, and that class is declared inside the controller.
+It appeared when I added an Edit-view for an inline view-data class.
+That is, I created a special class to hold the view data that the controller is acting upon, and that class is declared inside the controller.

 When the Add view-dialog (which I love by the way) of the ASP.NET MVC closes with OK – this dialog appears.

-I think that it’s a bug in the RC-release but I am not sure.
+I think it’s a bug in the RC-release, but I am not sure.
 I’ll send this to the ASP.NET MVC team and see what they have to say.

 Read More